 GrazingFutures Livestock Business Resilience

-The GrazingFutures Livestock Business Resilience (GrazingFutures LBR) program aims to build profitable, resilient and drought-ready livestock operations across Queensland.
+The GrazingFutures Livestock Business Resilience (GrazingFutures LBR) program ran from 2021 to 2025.
+Its aim was to build profitable, resilient and drought-ready livestock businesses across Queensland and is now proceeded by GrazingFutures Prepare & Prosper.

-GrazingFutures LBR supports regional livestock extension teams to provide whole-of-business services to producers.
-This includes assisting with business planning, identifying key business risks, assessing management options and implementing practices to cope with drought and other business challenges.
-The project also helps producers access new drought support packages (grants and loans) to prepare for, and better manage low rainfall years.
+GrazingFutures LBR supported regional livestock extension teams to provide whole-of-business services to producers.
+This included assisting with business planning, identifying key business risks, assessing management options and implementing practices to cope with drought and other business challenges.
+The project helped producers access new drought support packages (grants and loans) to prepare for and better manage low rainfall years.

 GrazingFutures LBR objectives